Yustinia/POCOF4-Script/README.md

 # HyperOS Porting Script

-This is a porting script that should be used in union with the DNA app.
+This is a porting script used in union with the DNA app.
 The goal of this script is to automate the process of manually modifying files/folders/props

 ## Table of Contents